Natural selection

-The likelihood of these traits being 'selected' and passed down are determined by many factors.
+The likelihood of these traits being 'selected' and passed down is determined by many factors.
 Some are likely to be passed down because they adapt well to their environments.
 Others are passed down because these traits are actively preferred by mating partners, which is known as sexual selection.
 Female bodies also prefer traits that confer the lowest cost to their reproductive health, which is known as fecundity selection.

 Natural selection is a cornerstone of modern biology.
 The concept, published by Darwin and Alfred Russel Wallace in a joint presentation of papers in 1858, was elaborated in Darwin's influential 1859 book On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life.
 He described natural selection as analogous to artificial selection, a process by which animals and plants with traits considered desirable by human breeders are systematically favoured for reproduction.
 The concept of natural selection originally developed in the absence of a valid theory of heredity; at the time of Darwin's writing, science had yet to develop modern theories of genetics.
 The union of traditional Darwinian evolution with subsequent discoveries in classical genetics formed the modern synthesis of the mid-20th century.

 New evidence has prompted 21st century evolutionary biologists to challenge the 20th century's gene-centred view of evolution, producing several extended evolutionary syntheses which bring organisms back to the heart of the theory of natural selection.
 Convergently, the growth of molecular genetics has led to evolutionary developmental biology, which compares the developmental processes of different organisms to infer how developmental processes evolved.
 While it is now recognised that genotypes can slowly change by random genetic drift, natural selection remains the primary explanation for adaptive evolution.